swiftlang/swift-evolution/proposals/nnnn-actors.md

 * Akka ([Persistence persist/persistAsync](https://doc.akka.io/docs/akka/current/persistence.html#relaxed-local-consistency-requirements-and-high-throughput-use-cases) is effectively _non-reentrant behavior by default_, and specific APIs are designed to allow programmers to _opt into_ reentrant whenever it would be needed.
 In the linked documentation `persistAsync` is the re-entrant version of the API, and it is used _very rarely_ in practice.
 Akka persistence and this API has been used to implement bank transactions and process managers, by relying on the non-reentrancy of `persist()` as a killer feature, making implementations simple to understand and _safe_.
 Note that Akka is built on top of Scala, which does not provide `async`/`await`.
 This means that mailbox-processing methods are more synchronous in nature, and rather than block the actor while waiting for a response, they would handle the response as a separate message receipt.
 * Orleans ([grains](https://dotnet.github.io/orleans/docs/grains/reentrancy.html)) are also non-reentrant by default, but offer extensive configuration around reentrancy.
 Grains and specific methods can be marked as being re-entrant, and there is even a dynamic mechanism by which one can implement a run-time predicate to determine whether an invocation can interleave.
 Orleans is perhaps closest to the Swift approach described here, because it is built on top of a language that provides `async`/`await` (C#).
 Note that Orleans *had* a feature called [call-chain reentrancy](https://dotnet.github.io/orleans/docs/grains/reentrancy.html#reentrancy-within-a-call-chain), which we feel is a promising potential direction: we cover it later in this proposal in our section on [task-chain reentrancy](#task-chain-reentrancy).

-#### Default reentrant actors and opt-in non-reentrancy

-As noted previously, we propose that actors be reentrant by default, and provide an attribute (`@reentrant(never)`) to make specific actors or actor-isolated functions non-reentrant.
+#### Reentrancy Summary

+This proposal provides only reentrant actors.
+However, the [Alternatives Considered](#alternatives-considered] section describes potential future design directions that could add opt-in non-reentrancy.

 > **Rationale**: Reentrancy by default all but eliminates the potential for deadlocks.
-Moreover, it helps ensure that actors can make timely progress within a concurrent system, and that (say) a particular actor does not end up unnecessarily blocked on a long-running asynchronous operation (say, downloading a file).
+Moreover, it helps ensure that actors can make timely progress within a concurrent system, and that a particular actor does not end up unnecessarily blocked on a long-running asynchronous operation (say, downloading a file).
 The mechanisms for ensuring safe interleaving, such as using synchronous code when performing mutations and being careful not to break invariants across `await` calls, are already present in the proposal.

-#### Reentrancy Summary

-Preventing reentrancy complicates the model slightly, as there are cases where deadlocks can happen, however the gained benefit of an actor _truly_ being an a domain in which external calls are linearized and handled one after the other.
-Thanks to non-reentrant actors we can think of them as collections of small programs (their async functions triggered externally) which are triggered and run to completion, and then handle the next task, which greatly simplifies the mental model when working with those.

-So, from a consistency point of view, one might want to prefer non-reentrant actors, but from an high-priority work scheduling in the style of "run this now, at any cost" reentrant actors offer an useful model, preventing data-races, while allowing this interleaved execution which–if one is *very careful*–can be utilized to some benefit.

-By offering developers the tools to pick which reentrancy model they need for their specific actor and actor functions, we allow users to pick the safe good default most of the time, and allow opt-ing into the more tricky to get right reentrant mode when developers know they need it.
-Marking single functions can also be used as a way to break actor deadlocks which could otherwise (rarely) occur if we didn't provide ways for reentrancy at all.

-Thanks to structured concurrency and the `Task` primitives, we are able to relax the reentrancy rules such that they do not get in the way of typical pair-wise interactions between actors, but still protect from concurrent incoming requests causing confusing ordering interleaving execution.

 ## Detailed design